 Everyone who comes in close contact with your child should follow these tips:

-If your child is less than 5 years old and has close contact with someone with flu symptoms, talk with your doctor or nurse.
+If your child is less than 5 years old and has close contact with someone with flu symptoms, talk with your health care provider.

 Fiore AE, Fry A, Shay D, et al; Centers for Disease Control and Prevention (CDC).
 Antiviral agents for the treatment and chemoprophylaxis of influenza --- recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep. 2011;60:1-24.